LiliaFramework/Lilia/docs/docs/feature_list.md

 - Item filters can be saved as reusable presets
 - Option to disable potentially dangerous console commands
 - Monitors unusual damage events and logs suspicious behaviour
+- Captures screenshot evidence when cheats are detected

 ### Admin Stick
 - Staff-only SWEP for quick moderation actions